joemewes/DruDockCli/README.md

 ## Initial Commands structure
 ```
      Available commands:
-       about                     About DockerDrupal
+       about                     About DruDock
        destroy                   Disable and delete APP and containers
-       env                       Fetch and build DockerDrupal containers
+       env                       Fetch and build DruDock containers
        exec                      Execute bespoke commands at :container
        help                      Displays help for a command
        init                      Fetch and build Drupal apps